-1. EXPOSE WOUND A. Expose entire wound 2.
-SEAL WOUND AND CONTROL BLEEDING A. Place occlusive dressing over wound (If occlusive dressing is not available use gloved hand)B. Apply direct pressure as needed to stop the bleeding 3.
-APPLY AN OCCLUSIVE DRESSING A. Keep patient calm and quiet B. Explain to the patient what you are doing C. Ensure dressing is large enough not to be sucked into the wound (two inches beyond edges of wound) D. Affix dressing with tape E. Seal on three sides F. Monitor patient closely for increasing difficulty breathing G. Transport as soon as possible H. Keep patient positioned on the injured side unless other injuries prohibit I. Reassess wound to ensure bleeding control J. Assess level of consciousness (AVPU), respiratory status and patient response
+1. EXPOSE WOUND A. Expose entire wound

+2. SEAL WOUND AND A. Place occlusive dressing over wound (If occlusive dressing is not available use gloved hand)

+CONTROL BLEEDING В. Apply direct pressure as needed to stop the bleeding

+C. You must always inspect all sides of torso for wounds, depending on the Mechanism of Injury (exit wound(s))

+A. Keep patient calm and quiet

+B. Explain to the patient what you are doing

+C. Ensure dressing is large enough not to be sucked into the wound (two inches beyond edges of wound)

+D. Affix dressing with tape

+3. APPLY AN E. Seal on three sides

+OCCLUSIVE DRESSING F. Monitor patient closely for increasing difficulty breathing

+G. Transport as soon as possible

+H. Keep patient positioned on the injured side unless other injuries prohibit

+I. Reassess wound to ensure bleeding control

+J. Assess level of consciousness (AVPU),

+respiratory status and patient response